< back to Blog home

 Having a home bar is cool.
 It is, however, not cool if the only thing you can offer guests is a couple dusty bottles of liquor you can’t get rid of.
 What you have in your home bar makes or breaks your gathering, however informal it may be.
 It's a crucial place for a great liquor bottle display.

 So, let’s go over some home bar basics.
 That way, you'll have the best bar liquor, and an impressive liquor list to share with your guests.
+Before you start, make sure you know the answer to "Does liquor go bad?"
 Below are some tips on how to stock a home bar.
-Then we’ve got a full bar liquor list that can be used for both home bars and commercial bars and restaurants.
+Then we’ve got a full bar liquor list that can be used for different types of bars and restaurants.

 There are countless types of alcohol you can pick up when stocking a bar.
 But below is what a bar must have.
 We've also got a downloadable full-bar liquor list template that you can download and customize.